 Long-term indicators that a change in organizational culture is needed include declining employee engagement, lower productivity, and higher turnover.
 Additionally, if customer feedback is negative or customer loyalty is declining, then you may need to invest in a culture change to transform employee attitudes and behaviors for the better.

 There are several approaches you can take to transform organizational culture, and you can combine some or all of them to customize your change plan.
-Here are four ways to get the ball rolling.
+Discover four ways to get started in your organization.

 Model desired behaviors

-Leaders serve as cultural architects of their organizations.
-They lay the foundation for a positive and thriving work environment by modeling the behaviors and values they wish to see in their teams.
+Members of your leadership team serve as your organization’s cultural architects.
+They lay the foundation for a positive and thriving work environment by role-modeling the behaviors and values they wish to see in their teams.
 Their words and actions inspire employees to follow suit, fostering a strong sense of shared purpose and identity within the organization.

 Employees are motivated by witnessing their leaders displaying desired behaviors and values.
 They will seek to emulate such leadership, creating a positive ripple effect throughout the organization.